 Osa I Class

-These 14 ships were transferred from the Soviet Union to Poland in the mid 1960s and in the late 1980s two were decommissioned and placed into reserve with a third deactivating in early 1994.
+These 14 ships were transferred from the Soviet Union to Poland in the mid 1960’s.
+In the late 1980’s the two oldest were decommissioned and placed into reserve with a third deactivating in early 1994.
 Additionally, three boats are scheduled for transfer to the Coast Guard but in Northern Fury, this is stalled, they are currently unmanned and unmaintained but have retained their weapons systems.

 The sole ship of this class, the ORP Kaszub was designed and built in Poland with the intent of being the lead ship of seven.
 Problems in both the design and construction led to the decision to terminate the class, and when commissioned the ship lacked many of the weapons that were planned.
 The 76mm gun was fitted in 1991 but the planned SAMs (SA-N-4 Gecko) were replaced by Strela MANPADS.
 She also has a 35mm cannon, four 23mm cannon in twin mounts, RBS ASW launchers and torpedo tubes.

 Patrol Craft (PC)/Fast Patrol Craft (PCF)

 These three ships were designed as FAC by East Germany where their hulls were constructed.
 When Germany re-unified the hulls were towed to Poland for completion as PCFs, and eventually (2006) converted to their original role but certainly not for Northern Fury.
 With a speed of over 40 Knots, a 76mm gun, 30mm Gatling gun, MANPADS and Machine guns they are still potent little ships generally comparable to the Tarantul except for the lack of SSMs.